Frequently Asked Lawn Care Questions [2021 UPDATE]

 Fertilizer can be extremely helpful for achieving a healthy, nourished lawn, but it can also burn your grass if you use it too much.
 If you can still see the fertilizer grains, try to pick them up or use a vacuum to prevent them from getting into the soil.
 Then, the best thing you can do is water the lawn to try to flush out the fertilizer quickly.
 You’ll want to water for a few days in a row to see the best results.

-How do I fix dead spots in my lawn?
+3. How do I fix dead spots on my lawn?

 Grass turns brown when it isn’t getting the things it needs to survive: sunlight, water, and nutrients.
 But, too much of any of these things can also cause it to turn brown, so you need to be sure it is getting exactly the right amounts.
 If it is getting too much nitrogen, either from fertilizer or dog urine, the grass will begin to brown.
 Water is the best way to flush out any harmful elements.
 Also, if it’s too hot and sunny, water can help keep your lawn cool and hydrated so it doesn’t dry out.

-In all of these cases, it can be difficult to diagnose what is causing your lawn to be unhealthy.
+Dealing with a diseased lawn can be frustrating for any homeowner, especially when so many factors are at play.
 At Heron Home & Outdoor, we can help you fix the problem and get you a lawn you can be proud of.
-Our Platinum service is Orlando’s premier lawn care solution, complete with weed treatments, fungus control, grass replacement, micro nutrient spray, fertilization, and much more!
+We are proud to be Central Florida’s premier lawn care experts, providing weed treatments, fungus control, grass replacement, micronutrient spray, fertilization, and much more!
 Our experts give your lawn treatment a complete overhaul, giving you the best chance to have a lush, green lawn again.
-Call us today for a free same-day lawn inspection at 1-877-772-0826!
+Contact our lawn care experts today to learn more!

-Frequently Asked Lawn Care Questions In Orlando and surrounding counties
+Frequently Asked Lawn Care Questions [2021 UPDATE] in Orlando FL and surrounding counties